 More information: Enable Web API Preview

 You can create a custom look and feel, a theme, for your application by making changes to the default colors and visual elements provided in the uncustomized CRM system.
 For example, you can create your personal product branding, add a company logo, and provide entity-specific coloring.
 The theme colors are applied globally throughout the application, with the exception of some legacy areas, such as gradient buttons.
 A theme is created by using the customization tools in the user interface, without requiring a developer to write code.
 The theme customization is supported in Microsoft Dynamics CRM for Outlook.
 The changes made for an organization's theme aren’t included in solutions exported from the organization.
 To learn how to export\import a custom theme, see: Manage configuration data.
 You can define multiple themes, but only one can be set and published as the default theme.

-Previously, the behavior of the Date and Time data type was limited to the current user's local time zone.
+Previously, the behavior of the Date and Time field was limited to the current user's local time zone.
 With this “time zone aware” behavior, we couldn’t properly address cases, where the date and time needed to be presented independently of the user’s local time zone, such as birthdays or hotel check-in time.
 In this release, we introduced two new time zone independent behaviors for the Date and Time data type to address such cases:

 Time Zone Independent

 More information: Behavior and format of the date and time field

 You can now compute the difference between the two dates by using new built-in functions available for calculated fields: DIFFINDAYS, DIFFINHOURS, DIFFINMINUTES, DIFFINMONTHS, DIFFINWEEKS, DIFFINYEARS.

 Rollup fields help you obtain insights into data by monitoring key business metrics.
 In this release, we’re further enriching your experience with rollup fields by adding new capabilities that include: